mdomke/git-semver/README.md

 [git](https://git-scm.com/) allows you to conveniently reference a certain state of your code through the usage of tags.
-Tags can have an arbitrary identifier, so that it seems a naturaly choice of using them for versioning.
+Tags can have an arbitrary identifier, so that it seems a natural choice to use them for versioning.

 ## Version tags